fdazen/fda-documentation/accounting.md

 ##**Currency**

-During the intial system set-up it is important for you to configure the right currency, as this will be displayed in all guest communications and if applicable, on OBE.
+During the intial system set-up it is important for you to configure the right currency, as this will be displayed in all guest communications and if applicable, on IBE.

 - Click on the blue link **Currency** under section _Accounting_: